eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/edge.rst

 Steps
 -----

-* Instantiate the Edge Node creating an object of such class with a name.
+* Instantiate the Edge Node creating an object of this class with a name.
 * Create a new :code:`InferenceDataType` from an array of bytes.
 * Send a data synchronously and wait for the inference by calling :code:`request_inference`.